 The artistic merit of the project, which includes the:

-- Appropriateness of the proposed performance measurements and their ability to demonstrate that the selected NEA outcome was achieved.
+- Appropriateness of the proposed performance measurements.
 This includes, where relevant, measures to assess student and/or teacher learning in arts education.

 - Potential impact on artists (including evidence of direct payment), the artistic field, and the organization's community.